multisig-labs/docs.gogopool.com/README.md

 ## What is GoGoPool?

-GoGoPool is the first permissionless staking protocol built for [Avalanche Subnets](https://docs.avax.network/subnets) and node operators to launch  for cheaper and faster using the GGP token.
+GoGoPool is the first permissionless staking protocol built for [Avalanche Subnets](https://docs.avax.network/subnets), allowing node operators to launch validators cheaper and faster using the GGP token.
 Currently, we cater to node operators and liquid stakers.

 ### With GoGoPool, a node operator can: